A quick guide to payments in e-Commerce

 When a customer completes a payment in an online shop, he sets off a long chain reaction.
 From the customer, the payment actually passes through four parties before ending up with the online shop.
 But do you know who these parties are?
 And do you know how that payment is being processed?
 Let’s take a closer look.

 Four Party Scheme

-Why The Four Party Scheme when there are six parties?
+Why is it called the Four Party Scheme when there are six parties?

 To Sum Up

-In brief, the transaction consists of two parts.
-First, card information is transferred from the cardholder through all parties ending with the issuer.
-If the card information is valid, the request for the payment is confirmed.
-Second, money is transferred in the opposite direction from the issuer, through the acquirer, ending with the merchant.
-When the merchant has received the money for the goods/services provided, the payment process is said to be complete.
+In short, the transaction is split into two parts.
+First, the card information is sent from the cardholder, through all parties, ending up at the card-issuing bank.
+If the card information is valid, the payment will be approved and the second part is initiated.
+Here, the money is transferred in the opposite direction from the card-issuing bank, through the acquirer, and to the online shop.
+When the online shop has received the payment for the goods or services sold, the payment process is complete.